mhooten/mhooten.github.io/_pages/about.md

   - /about.html
 ---

+* New paper accepted in The American Statistician:

+Glazer, A.K., L. Parast, and Hooten, M.B.
+(In Press).
+Beyond the yard line: Accommodating rounded sports data in statistical models.
+The American Statistician.

 * New paper published in AoAS:

 Wright, W.J., P.N.
 Neitlich, and M.B.
 Hooten.
 (2025).
 Clipped multiscale spatial processes for
 multivariate binary data.
 Annals of Applied Statistics, 19: 2918-2936.

-* New paper published in Diversity and Distributions:

-Goljani, R., T. Brown, K. Leitner, G. Hong, K. Ruegg, M.B.
-Hooten, and E. Zavaleta.
-(2025).
-Hierarchical habitat selection for reconstructing past and present niches and distributions of data-limited species under climate change.
-Diversity and Distributions, 31: e70128.

 * New paper published in AoAS: